hazah/activeview/README.md

 The _View layer_ represents your _Model layer_, and encapsulates the view logic that
 is spcecific to your model and optionally binds it to a template.
 In Active View, view classes are derived from `ActiveView::Base`.
+They, by design, are excuted in the context of an action of the Rails Action Controller.
 Active View allows you to embellish your model with view logic methods.
 Used directly within templates, these objects are self contained units of rendered data suitable for direct output.
 In this role they are treated as models themselves, thus act as _Model Presenters_ or _View Models_